stonedtroll/maleficar-manoeuvres/README.md

     - Highlight label indicating active movement mode
     - Supported: D&D 5E
     - Future Support: Additional game systems will be added based on community interest.
+- **Rangefinder**: Show the distance between selected tokens and other tokens on the canvas, updating dynamically to help players gauge movement and spell ranges

 When a token is being dragged, its boundary and actor information are attached to the preview token.